As prices rise at rapid pace, Fed chief seeks patience

 “We think that those things are clearly temporary, we don’t know when they’ll end, but they’ll go away,” he said.

-Powell admitted there are forces that could emerge that would continue to lift inflation, though he did not name any.
+Powell conceded that there are forces that could emerge that would continue to lift inflation, though he did not name any.
 Some economists worry that rising home prices and rents could act as a longer-term boost to consumer prices.
-But he said the Fed is monitoring price trends closely and will react to any such changes.
+But Powell said the Fed is monitoring price trends closely and will react to any such changes.

 “We won’t have to wait a tremendously long time, I don’t think, to know whether our basic understanding of this is right,” he said.